 Alameda County's context and our analysis of the public policy levers by which conditions for families can be improved have informed our embrace of equity as the center of our work.

-Coupled with a decline in Proposition 10 tobacco revenues, First 5 has adopted a systems change approach strategy-acting as a funder and a policy advocate-to address the underlying structural issues (the root causes) that face communities, families, and children.
+First 5 utilizes a systems building approach strategy-serving as a funder and a policy advocate-to address the underlying structural issues (the root causes) that face communities, families, and children.

 Alameda County Family Demographics